Register for National Relays Here

 - The name of the relay is IM-A. This will appear on the heat and result sheets.

-Relay requests for the 2023 USMS Long Course Nationals held in Sarasota, FL will be ready soon.
+Relay requests for the 2024 USMS Short Course Nationals held in Indianapolis will be available at a later date.

 Check ALL relays with a “yes” you want to swim or a “no” you don’t want to.
 Then fill in your best recent times of strokes that you want to swim only!